zhizhou57/FVD/README.md

-# FVD Calculation
+# FVD Calculation library
-We have implemented the calculation of FVD using PyTorch, adapted from VideoGPT and StyleGAN-V.
+We have reimplemented the calculation of FVD using PyTorch, adapted from VideoGPT and StyleGAN-V.

 This repo handle several issues:
 * Video Data Preprocessing: Frames are **resized** before inputting into the model.